ALearningCurve/cs5500-learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+    - The vulnerability is that the user's session cookie is not being securely managed.

 2. Briefly explain different ways in which vulnerability can be exploited.
+    - First, the cookie can be accessed cross site.
+Because of this, a bad actor can leverage cross site request forgery.
+In this case, the user does not even need to click on anything.
+Just loading the malicious page on another domain causes a request to the backend to be made and processed.
+This lets a bad actor access sensitive data.
+    - Another way is that the cookie can be stolen.
+In this case, since the cookie is stored in a way accessible by javascript wets lets bad actors use malicious javascript to steal cookies.

 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+    - `secure.ts` does not have the vulnerability for two reasons:
+        1. it has `httpOnly: true`, which prevents malicious javascript from accessing, and thus stealing, the cookie
+        2.  it has `sameSite: true`, which prevents CSRF attacks